carbonatefan/OPTiMAL/README.md

 2) A plot of the predicted error (1 standard deviation) vs. the nearest neighbour distances for the demo dataset.
 3) A plot of the predicted temperature with error bars (1 standard deviation) vs. sample number.
 Samples failing the nearest neighbour screening (>0.5) are plotted in grey; samples passing the screening test are coloured according to their nearest neighbour distance.

 To predict temperatures from a new dataset, format your GDGT fractional abundance dataset using the demo dataset as a guide and save it as a csv file in the same directory.
-Then open OPTiMAL.m, change the filename loaded in line 28, set your desired output file names in lines 33-35, and run the script.
+Then open OPTiMAL.m, change the filename loaded in line 28, set your desired output file names in lines 37-39, and run the script.
+You can also change the modern calibration dataset in line 34; CalibrationOp1 is recommended and set as the default.

 ### FWD model